Zurich Film Festival: Border Lines

+Window

 The "Window" section comprises windows through which one can take a look at various cinematographic traditions.
 The "Hong Kong Window" presents a selection of unique and daring new films from Hong Kong ans is presented in collaboration with the Hong Kong Economic and Trade Office, Berlin.
 The "San Sebastián Window" presents a selection of four films from Spain and Latin America that were screened as part of the San Sebastián Film Festival.